-The R&D Law also provides that know-how developed under an approved research and development program may not be transferred to third parties in Israel without the approval of the Research Committee.
+The R&D Law also provides that know-how developed under an approved research and development program or rights associated with such know-how (1) may not be transferred to third parties in Israel without the approval of the IIA (such approval is not required for the sale or export of any products resulting from such research or development) and (2) may not be transferred to any third parties outside Israel, except in certain special circumstances and subject to the IIA's prior approval, which approval, if any, may generally be obtained, in the following cases: (a) the grant recipient pays to the IIA a portion of the sale price paid in consideration for such IIA-funded know-how (according to certain formulas, which may result in repayment of up to 600% of the grant amounts plus interest), or (b) the grant recipient receives know-how from a third party in exchange for its IIA-funded know-how.
 Such approval is not required for the export of any products resulting from such research or development.
-The R&D Law further provides that the know-how developed under an approved research and development program may not be transferred to third parties outside Israel, except in certain special circumstances and subject to the IIA's prior approval.
-The IIA may approve the transfer of IIA-funded know-how outside Israel, generally in the following cases: (a) the grant recipient pays to the IIA a portion of the sale price paid in consideration for such IIA-funded know-how (according to certain formulas, which may result in repayment of up to 600% of the grant amounts plus interest), (b) the grant recipient receives know-how from a third party in exchange for its IIA-funded know-how, or (c) such transfer of IIA-funded know-how arises in connection with certain types of cooperation in research and development activities.

 The R&D Law imposes reporting requirements with respect to certain changes in the ownership of a grant recipient.
-The law requires the grant recipient and its controlling shareholders and foreign interested parties to notify the IIA of any change in control of the recipient or a change in the holdings of the means of control of the recipient that results in a non-Israeli becoming an interested party directly in the recipient and requires the new non-Israel interested party to undertake to the IIA to comply with the R&D Law.
+The law requires the grant recipient and its controlling shareholders and foreign interested parties to notify the IIA of any change in control of the recipient or a change in the holdings of the means of control of the recipient and requires a non-Israel interested party to undertake to the IIA to comply with the R&D Law.
 In addition, the rules of the IIA may require additional information or representations in respect of certain of such events.
 For this purpose, "control" is defined as the ability to direct the activities of a company other than any ability arising solely from serving as an officer or director of the company.
 A person is presumed to have control if such person holds 50% or more of the means of control of a company.
-"Means of control "refers to voting rights or the right to appoint directors or the chief executive officer.
-An "interested party" of a company includes a holder of 5% or more of the outstanding share capital or voting rights or has the right to appoint 25% or more of the directors.
-Accordingly, any non-Israeli who acquires 5% or more of our ordinary shares will be required to notify us that it has become an interested party and to sign an undertaking to comply with the R&D Law.
+"Means of control" refers to voting rights or the right to appoint directors, or the chief executive officer.
+An "interested party" of a company includes a holder of 5% or more of its outstanding share capital or voting rights, its chief executive officer and directors, someone who has the right to appoint 25% or more of the directors, Accordingly, any non-Israeli who acquires 5% or more of our ordinary shares will be required to notify us that it has become an interested party and to sign an undertaking to comply with the R&D Law.

 The Israeli authorities have indicated in the past that the government may further reduce or abolish the IIA grants in the future.
 Even if these grants are maintained, we cannot presently predict what would be the amounts of future grants, if any, that we might receive.
-In addition, a recent amendment to the R&D Law provides the IIA with authority to establish new guidelines regarding the R&D Law, which may affect our existing and/or future IIA programs and incentives for which we may be eligible.
-We cannot predict what changes, if any, the new authority may make.
+In addition, an amendment to the R&D Law that became effective on January 1, 2016, provides the IIA with authority to establish new guidelines regarding the R&D Law, which may affect our existing and/or future IIA programs and incentives for which we may be eligible.
+We cannot predict what changes, if any, the IIA may make.